wo-language/wo/justifications.md

 That's why I am planning to make the features modular / able to be swapped in and out with some kind of attribute.

 Despite my use of the first person, that is just to make it easier to understand this situation.
 When in reality, **<ins>this is not really my project.
-It is open.</ins>** It'll eventually put into "we decided" and "Wo does" gradually if others begin to contribute a lot.
+It's open.</ins>** It'll eventually be put into "we decided" and "Wo does" if others contribute.
 Anyone can contribute with issues, pull requests, or even maintaining.
-I will be trigger-happy to accept pull requests even if I don't like the change, in order to be iterative and experimental (branches exist).
+I will never be dismissive with pull requests even if I don't like the change, in order to be iterative and experimental (branches exist).
-We will finalize on something as long as it is democratically liked and clearly follows good language design.
+We will finalize on something as long as it is the best option granted the downsides.
+It should clearly follow good language design.
 If it's something controversial, then it can just be a feature that's off by default - who cares?

-This project should be very unbackwards-compatible during its infancy at least.
+This project should be very unbackwards-compatible during its infancy at least, but please try it out for the sake of interest.
-Syntax versions could be adapted, though, by appending letters to the base version like Go1.23.4 &#8594; Wo1.23.4B

 ### The goals of code